Pazran/Federated-Model-Build-Automation/README.md

 # Federated-Model-Build-Automation
-Using Powershell to automate the process of model federation (NWF and NWD files) for the Intel Pelican Project.
+Using Powershell to automate the process of model federation (NWF and NWD files) for the Intel Pelican Project (Exyte Malaysia).
+Disclaimer: This is published on Github for learning.

 ## SYNOPSIS
 Builds the Models of the project S96029 (Pelican):